DiTsi/impulse-docs/docs/concepts.md

 # Concepts

-IMPulse is installed between Alertmanager and one of the [instant messaging apps](apps.md).
+IMPulse is installed between Alertmanager and one of the messengers.

 ![None](media/impulse.excalidraw.svg)

-IMPulse gets alerts from Alertmanager and sends them to instant messaging app's channel based on `application` and `route` configuration (see [impulse.yml](impulse.md#impulseyml)).
+IMPulse gets alerts from Alertmanager and sends them to your messenger's channel based on `application` and `route` configuration (see [Configuration File](config_file.md)).

 Alertmanager sends alerts with one of two statuses: **firing** and **resolved**.
 Of course, first status is always **firing** when problem occurs.
 Based on these statuses IMPulse creates Incidents.